THE NHI ReCOVERY PROGRAM

 The initial intake application requires the client to become familiar with the 30-day Black-Out Phase.
 It is the client’s responsibility to know and comply with the black-out phase.
 If you do not agree with the black-out phase and/or its requirements you will not be allowed to finish the intake application process.

-In order to be removed from the Black-Out Phase the following criteria must be met and maintained with approval from NHI staff granted or client can be placed back into Black-Out Phase:
+To be removed from the Black-Out Phase the following criteria must be met and maintained for the client to remain free from black-out stipulations:

 • A drug and alcohol evaluation completed by a participating drug and alcohol provider that client is actively following